Sections in this article:

 He quit his Wall Street job after recognizing the huge potential of the internet, and started by selling books because there were so many different books available, so an online store could stock a much wider product range than any physical book shop.
 Also, each book is the same all over the world, and you don’t have to touch a book before buying because it’s the content that matters.

-After a great beginning as a solo-founder startup, he expanded internationally by acquiring book sellers in other countries.
+After a great beginning as a solo-founder start-up, he expanded internationally by acquiring book sellers in other countries.

-As a startup, he went against the usual rule of not showing competitor’s products alongside your own . . . he allowed 3rd party sellers on his website.
+As a start-up, he went against the usual rule of not showing competitor’s products alongside your own . . . he allowed 3rd party sellers on his website.
 He chose to learn from his competitors rather than try to block them.
 In the early years, other companies tried to compete by selling at a lower price, but Amazon beat them, mainly due to the trust they gained from exceptional customer service.

 His management style allowed him to realize that the person closest to the problem was usually the best person to solve it, so lots of communication indicated less than ideal functioning in a business.